How to Edit Videos in the Vocal Video Editor

 Once a video is published, it can be embedded with a quote under it or used in a Gallery.

-1. Click Embed at the top right of your published video to get the option to make a Video Card.
+1. Click the purple Embed button at the bottom left of your published video to get the option to make a Video Card.

 How to Make Galleries